jkstill/jobrun/README.md

  It may take a few moments for the chilren to die.

- The fastest method to stop jobrun is CTL-\
+ The fastest method to stop jobrun is 'jobrun.pl --kill'

 ```

 ### Help - jobrun.sh